Heavy Vehicle Licence Operators Need To Look Up

 Consider Heavy Vehicle Licence Training with COVE

-Employers and contractors who have a heavy vehicle licence and operate heavy vehicles and machinery are being urged to always check for powerlines following a spate of serious incidents.
+Employers and contactors who have a heavy vehicle licence and operate heavy vehicles and machinery are being urged to always check for powerlines following a spate of serious incidents.
 Late last month a driver escaped without injury after the tray of his tip truck came into contact with overhead powerlines while delivering fertiliser on a farm at Moglonemby near Euroa.
 The truck was badly damaged by the fire.
 Earlier in February, a 55-year-old truck driver was electrocuted in a similar incident at Kergunyah, near Albury.

 WorkSafe is also aware of seven serious incidents involving overhead powerlines on construction sites across Victoria since mid-November.
 These incidents have involved excavators, concrete pumps, cranes and a tip truck all making contact with live overhead powerlines.
 A Spotters course at COVE Training is designed to develop competency in the tasks of observing and warning personnel operating mobile plant and equipment against unsafe approach to overhead and underground power lines and other electrical equipment.
 It’s simply not enough just to have a heavy vehicle licence and assume everything will work out.

 WorkSafe Health and Safety Director Marnie Williams said anyone in control of a workplace must ensure that workers, including contactors, were not put at risk from powerlines when carrying out tasks as directed.

 “No one sets out to hit powerlines but they can sometimes be difficult to see,” Ms Williams said.

 “Whether you are an employer in charge of workers on a construction site, or a farmer directing a contactor, you are responsible for ensuring that workers operating heavy machinery are aware of powerlines in the area before they commence the task.”